 Note that this command allows making dial-out and connecting the call to another conference; the target conference is being defined by the pair: access code and role.
-While dialout is in progress the conference defined in the argument

-<originator_conf_number> contains the call that performing dialout; when dialout is complete the call is being joined to the conference defined by access code and role.
+The access code and role are being verified and the target conference is being defined prior to the call; while the dialout is in progress and when dialout is complete the call is being joined to the conference defined by access code and role transferred to the dialout command as its parameters.

-Nevertheless while the conference is in progress if you need to see its dialout attributes, i.e. DNIS numbers and access codes that could be used in dialout command and that were used by the calls that already connected to this conference, you can use the following mf console command:
+While the conference is in progress if you need to see its dialout attributes, i.e. DNIS numbers and access codes that could be used in dialout command and that were used by the calls that already connected to this conference, you can use the following mf console command:

 '''

 dialout-attr <originator_conf_number>

-where

 '''

-• <originator_conf_number> - the number of the started conference which dialout attributes (DNISes and access codes) you would like to show.
+<originator\conf\number> - the number of the started conference which dialout attributes (DNISes and access codes) you would like to show.
 This argument is required.